BabaOlumoh/iam-engineering-portfolio/04-conditional-access-zero-trust/README.md

 This project demonstrates how to design, implement, test, and document a Microsoft Entra Conditional Access policy that enforces multifactor authentication (MFA) for all users while protecting the tenant from accidental lockout.

-The goal is not only to enable MFA, but to show an enterprise-ready Zero Trust approach where identity, risk, authentication strength, emergency access, monitoring, and rollout control are considered before enforcement.
+The goal of this project is to enable MFA and show an enterprise-ready Zero Trust approach where identity, risk, authentication strength, emergency access, monitoring, and rollout control are considered before enforcement.

 ## Business Problem